EmpaEconversion/aurora-cycler-manager/README.md

 aurora-app
 ```

-To upload sample information to the database, place output .csv files from the Aurora robot into the samples folder defined in the configuration.
+To upload sample information to the database, place output .json files from the Aurora robot into the samples folder defined in the configuration.

-Hand made cells can also be added, a .csv must be created with the headers defined in the shared configuration.
+Hand-made cells can also be added, a .json must be created with the keys defined in the shared configuration.

-Loading samples, submitting jobs etc. can be performed on `tomato` directly, or using the `aurora-app` GUI, or by writing a Python script to use the functions in server_manager.py.
+Loading samples, submitting jobs etc. can be performed on `tomato` or Neware directly, or using the `aurora-app` GUI, or by writing a Python script to use the functions in server_manager.py.

 With SSH access, automatic data harvesting and analysis is run using:
 ```